mongodb-js/mongodb-js/docs/setup.md

 https://github.com/creationix/nvm#install-script

-Python may be required for working with some projects, though Mac OS has it built in.
+Python may be required for working with some projects, though macOS has it built in.
 Installing node.js will provide you with the `node` and `npm` commands.

 ```
 # brew install nvm;  # Note: nvm discourages installation by brew